brokenslinky/Physics/README.md

 # Physics
-Physics library with units for .NET Standard
+Physics library with dimensions for .NET Standard

+# ToDo
+Generalize Interactions
+create a List<Interactions> for Particles.